-The Test of English as a Foreign Language (TOEFL) is offered several times each year at sites in the United States and abroad.
-Foreign students, except those noted above, must submit TOEFL scores as part of their application to demonstrate a sufficient command of English to meet the requirements of their field.
-If not available locally, the annual schedules and other information about the TOEFL can be obtained online at http://www.toefl.org or from Educational Testing Service (ETS), TOE-FL, Box 6151, Princeton NJ 08541-6151, USA.
-If you need to call about the TOEFL, telephone the Educational Testing Service at (609) 771-7100.
+The Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS) are offered several times each year at sites in the United States and abroad.
+Foreign students, except those noted above, must submit TOEFL or IELTS scores as part of their application to demonstrate a sufficient command of English to meet the requirements of their field.